 Dr. Nina Vaidya received her undergraduate degree in Electrical & Information Engineering from University of Cambridge, England, UK and a Ph.D. in Electrical Engineering from Stanford University, CA, USA, for work on design & fabrication of graded-index optical concentrators and 3D printing to create optics with nanometer smooth surfaces.

-Presently, Nina is a postdoctoral scholar at Caltech in the Space-based Solar Power Project (SSPP) and works on advanced optical and material design- simulations, optoelectronic characterization, fabrication techniques, and prototyping.
+As a postdoctoral scholar at Caltech, Nina worked on the Space-based Solar Power Project (SSPP) and on advanced optical and material design- simulations, optoelectronic characterization, fabrication techniques, and prototyping.
 She conceptualized and demonstrated ultra-lightweight & flexible carbon fiber reinforced polymer (CFRP) mirrors.
-Nina also works on new fabrication techniques and materials like polymer mixtures and perovskite solar cells.
+Nina also worked on new fabrication techniques and materials like polymer mixtures and perovskite solar cells.

 Mohammed Reza M. Hashemi, Austin C. Fikes, Matan Gal-Katziri, Behrooz Abiri, Florian Bohn, Amirreza Safaripour, Michael D. Kelzenberg, Emily L. Warmann,

 Pilar Espinet, Nina Vaidya, Eleftherios E. Gdoutos, Christophe Leclerc, Fabien Royer, Sergio Pellegrino, Harry A. Atwater and Ali Hajimiri